helenzhou6/FAC-Notes/weekFour.md

 * Using the `POST` http request method
 * `<form action="/create-post" method="POST">`
 -  when e.g. submitting a `form`.
-    * The `action` attribute (in the HTML) is where the form data will be sent and the `name` attribute is used later to reference the data.
+    * The `action` attribute (in the HTML) is where the form data will be sent (essentially this is the URL that it will be redirected to) and the `name` attribute is used later to reference the data.
     * When you hit Send, the form will send a `POST` request to the server, using the `/create-post` endpoint.
 ##### Receiving form data on the server
 * Data doesn't come through the server in one go; it flows to the server in a stream.
 Need to collect a bucket of water in the server